 Auto-imports are a great way to ensure that you keep an external contact database synchronized with Emarsys.
 It is also the only way to import more than one file at a time.
 You simply define the fields that you want to import, the source where you will place the import files, and Emarsys takes care of the rest.

-When you configure an auto-import, you place your source files either on a WebDAV folder provided to you by Emarsys Support, or on your own SFTP or FTPS server.
+When you configure an auto-import, you place your source files either on a WebDAV folder (created by your Account Owner, see here for more details), or on your own SFTP or FTPS server.
 Emarsys checks the WebDAV for new files every minute, the SFTP or FTPS servers every hour.

 In the case of SFTP auto-imports, 4096-bit RSA key-based authentication is available for higher security.
 For more information on setting up key-based authentication, please see: Security Settings.

 All contacts imported via the auto-import are saved in the Emarsys application as a contact list.
 You can define whether these lists take the original name of the imported .csv file, or use the following naming convention: